 Before going further let me stress that I found that it easy to initiate A/B testing in Google Analytics.
 In total it took me only a few hours and I feel that if I was to do this process again then I could do it in less than an hour.
 The main reasons for this were that Google Analytics has an easily understandable built in interface for A/B testing and there are also myriad easily accessible helpful guides.
-Whilst preparing this experiment I found that this article was the most helpful that I came across.

 When using A/B testing to improve a web page’s performance you must construct a variation page that is to be tested against the original page.
 Differences between the variation page and the original page that could be tested in an experiment include but are not limited to changing or adding:

 - Headlines and headers

 It is important that the variations being tested be bold and easily noticeable so that the results are conclusive.
 There is little value in testing some small aspect of the web page as it will be unlikely to result in statistically significant results and the effect size of such a variation would likely be small.